By Hailey Cleek

 Prior Supreme Court precedent is clear: women have a constitutional right to access an abortion before fetal viability.
 Roe v.
 Wade established that women have the right to an abortion until the end of their second trimester of pregnancy.
 In Planned Parenthood v.
 Casey, the Supreme Court framed the question of access from trimesters to one of viability; the Court ruled that states can only outlaw abortions of viable fetuses.
 Legislation like Ohio’s fetal heartbeat bill attempt to limit women’s medical decision-making abilities.
 It injects the state legislature into conversation between a woman and her physician.
 Moreover, these laws potentially restrict physicians’ and providers’ ethical duties.
 The Ohio fetal heartbeat bill would force health care providers to deny a form of health care to a patient until she faces a life-threatening condition.
 Ohio’s fetal heartbeat bill is neither compassionate nor in-step with the best care practices.

 Hailey Cleek is a JD/MA Bioethics student at Wake Forest University School of Law.
 Prior to law school, she worked as a Vann Fellow at Mayo Clinic.
 She is the 2018 winner for the Sarah Weddington Writing Prize for New Student Scholarship in Reproductive Rights, co-sponsored by If/When/How, the Center on Reproductive Rights and Justice at UC Berkeley School of Law, and the Center for Reproductive Rights.
-Her writing on health law, immigration policy, and reproductive rights is forthcoming with Wake Forest Law Review, Berkeley Journal of Gender, Law & Justice, and Virginia Journal of Social Policy & Law.
+Her writing on health law, immigration policy, and reproductive rights is forthcoming with Wake Forest Law Review, Berkeley Journal of Gender, Law & Justice.